 With modern technology and online services growing, underserved communities are no longer content to try to fit into a banking mold that wasn’t made for them.
 Instead, they’re taking finances into their own hands and creating experiences tailor-made for their communities in ways that allow them to and reward them for giving to their community.

-Credit unions’ field of membership is typically location based, with a large emphasis on community (see Cooperative Principle 7) but they may soon find more and more people in their communities may feel less of a connection to physical location and more so to identity-based communities.
-Credit unions should be reevaluating how they’re working to cater to these members while showing they care and understand their different life experiences and needs, not just with words but with action and services.
+Credit unions’ field of membership is typically location based, with a large emphasis on community (see Cooperative Principle 7), but they may soon find more and more people in their communities will feel less of a connection to physical location and more so to identity-based communities.
+Credit unions should be reevaluating how they’re working to cater to these members while showing they care and understand their different life experiences and needs; not just with words but with action and services.

 Efforts such as those of Myles Meyers, the founder of Superbia Credit Union, America’s first serving the LGBTQ community, should be lauded.
 However, despite announcing the signing of their charter in September 2019, according to Superbia’s website, the organization is still awaiting regulatory approval to operate in 2021.
 Will other underserved communities consider the credit union model when the prospect of launching a new credit union is so covered in red tape?
 As Chip Filson recently described it, “Today, NCUA’s chartering process is at best clogged and at worst non-existent for everyone.”